rollbar/docs/guides/rate-limits.md

 ## Notifications

-Whenever a rate limit is hit in a project, Rollbar will automatically generate a `System Message` error within the project with the title `Your rate limit has been reached for access_token TOKEN_NAME`.
+When a rate limit is hit in a project, Rollbar automatically generates a `System Message` error with the title `Your rate limit has been reached for access_token TOKEN_NAME`.

-You can configure a special _Every Occurrence_ notification rule to detect these messages and notify the appropriate team members via any supported channel.
+You can configure a special _Every Occurrence_ notification rule to detect these messages and notify the appropriate team members via any notifications channel.

 ![](../images/guides/rate-limits/rate-limit-notification.png)